Skip to Content

 Fed by the Hutt River, the salty Hutt Lagoon on Australia’s Coral Coast is one of the most stunning destinations on the western coast.
 Hutt Lagoon gets its pink color from the pink algae that spills into the lake from the Indian Ocean but is separated by a series of barrier dunes.

-Hut Lagoon is particularly useful commercially, containing the largest microalgae production plant in the whole world.
-About 620 acres of the area is a valuable source of beta-carotene, used for food coloring and as a natural source of Vitamin A.
+Hut Lagoon is particularly useful commercially.
+It contains the largest microalgae production plant in the world.
+About 620 acres of the area are a valuable source of beta-carotene, which is used for food coloring and as a natural source of Vitamin A.

 If you’re looking for places to stay close to Hutt Lagoon, look no further than the small fishing village of Port Gregory; make a booking at the Caravan Park to enjoy the great outdoors.
 But if you prefer something more luxurious, head south to Geraldton and book a room at the delightful Ocean Centre Hotel.